 - Bacon - Pre-cooking the bacon adds flavour and prevents excess grease in the bake.

-- Cheese - A mix of cheddar and mozzarella gives the best balance of flavour and melt.
+- Cheese - A mix of cheddar cheese and mozzarella gives the best balance of flavour and melt.

 Variations